Owner: Configure token compliance

 Type: investorLimit

-Balance limit per investor: It ensures that balance of tokens for each investor does not exceed the amount set in this limit.
+Balance limit per investor: It ensures that the balance of tokens for each investor does not exceed the amount set in this limit.

 {